vishalsachdev/a2i-curriculum/docs/curriculum/learning_outcomes.md

-# Learning Outcomes
+# Proposed Learning Outcomes

+> **Note:** These learning outcomes represent the proposed competencies graduates would develop.
+Upon program approval, these would be validated with industry advisory boards, mapped to accreditation standards, and refined based on stakeholder feedback.

 ## Program-Level Outcomes

-Graduates of the A²I program orchestrate intelligent systems that advance organizational and public missions with integrity.
-The program develops **business leaders who manage AI initiatives, not build algorithms**—positioning graduates as essential bridges between technical teams and business strategy.
-Upon completion, learners will be able to:
+Graduates of the proposed A²I program would orchestrate intelligent systems that advance organizational and public missions with integrity.
+The program would develop **business leaders who manage AI initiatives, not build algorithms**—positioning graduates as essential bridges between technical teams and business strategy.
+Upon completion, learners would be able to:

 ### Strategic AI Leadership
 1. **Frame and Prioritize AI Portfolios** – Align opportunities with institutional purpose, stakeholder value, and measurable business outcomes using frameworks like balanced scorecards, OKRs, and portfolio management.【F:docs/context/conversation.md†L16-L108】